jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

-### Verse 6.

-A Siddhanta work ie an astronomical treatise is such a one which deals with:
+<sup>6</sup> A Siddhanta work ie an astronomical treatise is such a one which deals with:
 - the various measures of time ranging from a Trti up to the duration of a Kalpa which culminates in a deluge
 - planetary theory
 - arithmatical computations as well as algebraical processes